ROLE

 CREATE A BETTER EXPERIENCE.
 IT ALLOWS USERS TO UNDERSTAND THE MARKET FASTER AND MORE EFFICIENTLY

-Previously looking at the financial market, it was slow, complex and not user-friendly.
+Previously, analysing the financial market was slow, complex, and not user-friendly.

-Our challenge was to evolve into three kinds of customers and provide the best tool to have a clear overview of the markets.
+The challenge was to evolve the experience to cater to three types of customers and provide the best tool for a clear market overview.

-Commonwealth Bank had a big support in decision-making together with its stakeholders to create a new product.
+Commonwealth Bank played a key role in decision-making, working closely with stakeholders to develop a new product.

 CUSTOMER INSIGHTS, The Discovery

-We conducted internal customer research to drive our planning phase.
+Internal customer research was conducted to guide the planning phase.

-These are the key insights that defined the launch of the product.
+These key insights shaped the direction and launch of the product.

 MANAGEMENT (50-65 Y.O.)